COVID vaccine rollout: Latest numbers, updates for California and the Sacramento area

 ▪ Administered: 15,115 doses (92% of received).

-Sacramento County said in a Thursday status update it has only been directly allocated 975 doses for this week.
+Sacramento County said in its most recent update, last Thursday, that it has only been directly allocated 975 doses for this week.

 “Sacramento County will not be able to accommodate all requests for vaccination between the continued need in Phase 1A frontline workers, as well as the addition of those who are 65 years old and older,” the county said.